We are currently suspending all applications until further notice due to COVID-19

-The Larrick/Whitmore Graduate Student Travel Grants Program, granted on a competitive basis, provides funding for graduate student travel expense for those students who are personally presenting the results of their research and/or scholarly activity.
-In accordance with the donor’s instructions, the Whitmore funds will support graduate student travel to professional society meetings in the fields of Animal Science, Agricultural Leadership, Education & Communication and Veterinary & Biomedical Sciences and the Larrick funds will support all other fields related to agricultural research.
+The David H. and Annie E. Larrick Graduate Student Travel Grants Program, granted on a competitive basis, provides funding for graduate student travel expense for those students who are personally presenting the results of their research and/or scholarly activity.

 The maximum award is $400 and is awarded on a competitive basis.
 Students may only receive one travel grant per degree program (1 for M.S. and 1 for Ph.D.).
 Recipients who are unable to participate in the awarded meeting must inform ARD as soon as possible to preserve eligibility for future funding consideration within the same degree program.
 The funds received can be applied to travel related expenses including registration fees, transportation charges not to exceed coach class airfare, lodging, meals, etc.